luismayta/emacs.d/README.md

 | Binding        | Call                 | Do           |
 | -------------- |:--------------------:| ------------:|
 | fp             | projectile-find-file | search files |

-## Installation

-Emacs is installed by running one of the following commands in your terminal.
-You can install this via the command-line with either `curl` or `wget`.

-#### via curl

-`sh -c "$(curl -fsSL https://raw.github.com/luismayta/emacs.d/master/install.sh)"`

-#### via wget

-`sh -c "$(wget https://raw.github.com/luismayta/emacs.d/master/install.sh -O -)"`

-Provided you have Emacs 24 installed, when you run it the first time, it will connect with the ELPA package repositories and install the custom packages.
-You'll see some warnings being logged to a split window while this happens.
-Just wait; it's nothing to worry about.

-Once Emacs is finished installing packages, you can close the `*Compile-Log*` window with <kbd>C-x 1</kbd>.
-Don't forget you'll be in Evil mode, so you should use vi key bindings.
-Get back to Emacs regular mode with <kbd>C-\\</kbd>.

 ## Further customizations